East Texas: Sports and outdoors

 As with other parts of Texas, high school football is the most popular local sport venue in East Texas.
-Residents of East Texas towns and rural communities fill high-school stadiums in support of their local teams, cheerleaders, bands, etc. Many East Texas high-school teams have won Texas state championships, along with producing many collegiate and professional football players.
+Residents of East Texas towns and rural communities fill high-school stadiums in support of their local teams, cheerleaders, and bands.
+Many East Texas high-school teams have won Texas state championships, along with producing many collegiate and professional football players.

 Earl Campbell, the "Tyler Rose", played football for John Tyler High in Tyler before playing for the Texas Longhorns and the Houston Oilers.
 Don Meredith, who famously played for the Dallas Cowboys, played at Mt.
 Vernon.
 Dez Bryant, a football player from Lufkin, formerly played wide receiver for the Dallas Cowboys before signing with the New Orleans Saints (then getting injured three days afterwards).
 Adrian Peterson, a star running back for the Minnesota Vikings, played high-school football in Palestine.
 Many other high-school sports are popular in East Texas, including basketball, baseball, volleyball, softball, and track.

 A significant number of East Texan youths participate in Little League Baseball, soccer, and softball.
 Church leagues are quite common in providing opportunities for basketball and softball for youth and adults alike.
 In recent years, cowboy churches have grown in number and offer rodeo events for their youth.

 East Texans also enjoy collegiate athletic competition.
-Most residents support collegiate teams located in other regions of the state; the Texas A&M Aggies, Texas Longhorns, Texas Tech Red Raiders, Baylor Bears, TCU Horned Frogs, Houston Cougars, etc. Due to proximity to neighboring states, East Texas has a substantial number of fans of the LSU Tigers, Arkansas Razorbacks, Oklahoma State Cowboys, and Oklahoma Sooners.
+Most residents support collegiate teams located in other regions of the state, such as the Texas A&M Aggies, Texas Longhorns, Texas Tech Red Raiders, Baylor Bears, TCU Horned Frogs, and Houston Cougars.
+Due to proximity to neighboring states, East Texas has a substantial number of fans of the LSU Tigers, Arkansas Razorbacks, Oklahoma State Cowboys, and Oklahoma Sooners.
 The Battle of the Piney Woods has historically been a fiercely contested sports rivalry between the Bearkats of Sam Houston State University in Huntsville and the Lumberjacks of Stephen F. Austin State University (SFA) in Nacogdoches.
 Both schools long competed as members of the NCAA Division I Southland Conference (SLC), which plays football at the FCS level, but they moved to the Western Athletic Conference (WAC) in 2021, while Sam Houston moved to FBS and joined Conference USA in July 2023.
 The Cardinals of Lamar University in Beaumont left the SLC for the WAC alongside Sam Houston and SFA, but rejoined the SLC a year later.
 East Texas A&M University joined the SLC in 2022.

 Other universities and colleges that field athletic teams in East Texas include East Texas Baptist University Tigers in Marshall; University of Texas at Tyler Patriots in Tyler; LeTourneau University Yellowjackets in Longview; and several junior colleges throughout the region, which participate in the Southwest Junior College Conference in Region XIV of the NJCAA.
 East Texas is also home to the Kilgore College Rangerettes, a world-famous dance team that debuted in 1939.